Taylor Featherston

-Taylor Joseph Featherston (born October 8, 1989) is an American professional baseball infielder who is a free agent.
-He previously played in Major League Baseball (MLB) for the Los Angeles Angels, Philadelphia Phillies, and Tampa Bay Rays.
+Taylor Joseph Featherston (born October 8, 1989) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Los Angeles Angels, Philadelphia Phillies, and Tampa Bay Rays.

 Career

 Amateur

 Featherston graduated from James E. Taylor High School in Katy, Texas.
 He attended Texas Christian University (TCU), where he played college baseball for the TCU Horned Frogs baseball team.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.